binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. Set-up your `CNAME` or what ever type of `DNS` record you are using
 2. Now remember, keeping any machine on (not just the internet, but any) a network requires constant consideration and effort in keeping the system as secure as possible.
 3. [Work through](https://www.debian.org/doc/manuals/securing-debian-howto/ch-automatic-harden.en.html#s6.1) using the likes of [harden](https://packages.debian.org/wheezy/harden) and [Lynis](https://cisofy.com/lynis/) for your server and [harden-surveillance](https://packages.debian.org/wheezy/harden-surveillance) for monitoring your network.
-4. Consider combining “Port Scan Attack Detector” ([psad](https://packages.debian.org/stretch/psad)) with [fwsnort](https://packages.debian.org/stretch/fwsnort) and Snort.
+4. Consider combining Port Scan Attack Detector ([PSAD](https://packages.debian.org/stretch/psad)) with [fwsnort](https://packages.debian.org/stretch/fwsnort) and Snort
 5. Hack your own server and find the holes before someone else does.
-If you are not already familiar with the tricks of how systems on the internet get attacked, read up on the “[Attacks and Threats](http://www.tldp.org/HOWTO/Security-Quickstart-HOWTO/appendix.html#THREATS)”, Run [OpenVAS](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#vulnerability-scanners), Run [Web Vulnerability Scanners](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#web-vulnerability-scanners)
+If you are not already familiar with attacks against systems on the Internet, read up on [Attacks and Threats](http://www.tldp.org/HOWTO/Security-Quickstart-HOWTO/appendix.html#THREATS), run [OpenVAS](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#vulnerability-scanners), run [Web Vulnerability Scanners](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#web-vulnerability-scanners)

 ## 4. SSM Risks that Solution Causes {#vps-risks-that-solution-causes}
 > Are there any?
 If so what are they?

-* Just beware that if you are intending to break the infrastructure or even what is running on your VPS(s) if they are hosted on someone else's infrastructure, that you make sure you have all the tests you intend to carry out documented, including what could possibly go wrong, accepted and signed by your provider.
+* Just beware that, if you are intending to break infrastructure, or even what is running on your VPS(s) if they are hosted on someone else's infrastructure, that you make sure you have all the tests you intend to carry out documented, including what could possibly go wrong, accepted and signed by your provider.
 Good luck with this.
 That is why self hosting is often easier
-* Keep in mind: that if you do not break your system(s), someone else will
+* Keep in mind that if you do not break your system(s), someone else will
 * Possible time constraints: It takes time to find skilled workers, gain expertise, set-up and configure
-* Many of the points I have raised around VPS hardening require maintenance, you can not just set-up once and forget about it
+* Many of the points I have raised around VPS hardening require maintenance, you can not just set up once and forget about it

 ### Forfeit Control thus Security

-Bringing your VPS(s) in-house can provide certainty and reduce risks of vendor lock-in, but the side-effect to this, is that you may not get your solution to market quick enough, and someone else beats you, which may mean the end of business for you.
-Many of the larger cloud providers are getting better at security and provide many tools and techniques for hardening the resources you hire.
+Bringing your VPS(s) in-house can provide certainty and reduce risks of vendor lock-in, but the side-effect to this, is that you may not get your solution to market quickly enough.
+If someone else beats you to market, this could mean the end of business for you.
+Many of the larger cloud providers are getting better at security and provide many tools and techniques for hardening.

 ### Windows